ITensor/website/docs/tutorials/fermions/main.md

    Note the minus signs in front of the last two terms.
 We can interpret the F operators remaining on the right-hand side as checking whether a fermion of the other spin type is present that the particle will hop "over".
-The minus signs on the last two terms basically just come from writing the operators in left-to-right order (or can be found by conjugating the first two terms and using the fact that
+The minus signs on the last two terms basically just come from writing the operators in left-to-right order (or can be found by conjugating the first two terms and using the fact that the operators anticommute).

 2. Further-neighbor "hopping" term, assuming @@i < j @@
    \begin{align}